inverse/personal-site/_drafts/home-assistant-utility-meter-setup.md

 Home Assistant provides a [Utility Meter][0] component that allows exactly that behaviour, with the granularity of even providing peak and off-peak tariffs if your energy provider offer such.

-The problem however is this operates on a single entity and the devices that I had configured are exposed individually.

-e.g. this is how Espurna and Tasmota expose them when manually configured.
+The problem however is this operates on a single entity and the devices that I have configured are exposed individually. e.g. this is how Espurna and Tasmota expose them when manually configured.

 ```yaml